She Loves Biscotti

 Can I make this pizzelle recipe with anise oil?

 Yes.
-Replace the amount of anise extract with ¼ teaspoon of anise oil.
+Replace the 1 teaspoon of anise extract with ¼ teaspoon of anise oil.

 What is the secret to obtaining the perfect pizzelle that stay crispy?